Development and maintenance

 Liddell power station was commissioned in 1971, and for many years was the backbone of the NSW electricity system.
-Liddell was the first major power station to be located inland away from abundant salt water supplies traditionally used for cooling purposes.
-As a result Lake Liddell was constructed for cooling and water storage.
+It was the first of its kind to be located inland – far from the abundant salt water supplies traditionally used for cooling purposes.
+As a result, Lake Liddell was constructed for cooling and water storage.

 Bayswater power station was commissioned in 1985, and its design reflects the progress and improvements in power generation technology.
 Four evaporative cooling towers stand out as the site's most distinctive feature.

 AGL acquired Liddell and Bayswater power stations – previously known collectively as Macquarie Generation – from the NSW Government in September 2014.
 Over recent years, technology upgrades and improved maintenance have delivered significant environmental and operational gains at both sites.

 AGL is fully committed to complying with the conditions set out in the Australian Competition Tribunal’s authorisation of the acquisition of AGL Macquarie in 2014.